stevehackreactor/Inside-Job/README.md

-# Pop Shop - Sleek and Functional e-Commerce Product Page
+# Inside-Job: your connection to the values and technologies of a future employer

 ## Table of Contents